KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 rpm-ostree status
 ```

-Every Bazzite image should be `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/...`
+Every Bazzite image should be `ostree-image-signed:docker://ghcr.io/ublue-os/...`

 <sub> The `...` is a placeholder for the actual image name which can be referenced in the chart above. </sub>

 ### Who are the target audiences?

-*>* Individuals who desire a desktop operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance.
+*>* Individuals who desire a desktop operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance involved in comparison to other desktop Linux operating systems.

 *>* Steam Deck users who feel limited by SteamOS and also want newer system packages.